cmyoo/cosmos/paper/paper.md

 $$
 <!-- \end{equation} -->
 are also solved.
-Readers are asked to refer to standard text books of numerical relativity (e.g., [@gourgoulhon20123+1; @shibata2016numerical]) for how to rewrite these equations into the form suitable for the numerical integration.
+Readers are asked to refer to standard text books of numerical relativity (e.g., @gourgoulhon20123+1; @shibata2016numerical) for how to rewrite these equations into the form suitable for the numerical integration.

-As for the initial data, we adopt the long-wavelength growing-mode solutions with respect to the expansion parameter $\epsilon=k(aH_b)\ll1$, where $1/k$ gives the characteristic comoving scale of the inhomogeneity, and $a$ ahd $H_b$ are the scale factor and Hubble expansion rate in the reference background universe.
+As for the initial data, we adopt the long-wavelength growing-mode solutions up through the next-leading order of the expansion parameter $\epsilon=k(aH_b)\ll1$, where $1/k$ gives the characteristic comoving scale of the inhomogeneity, and $a$ ahd $H_b$ are the scale factor and Hubble expansion rate in the reference background universe.
 The initial data can be characterized by a function of the spatial coordinates $\vec x$ as the curvature perturbation $\zeta(\vec x)$ for adiabatic fluctuations [@Harada:2015yda; @Yoo:2024lhp; @Yoo:2020lmg] and iso-curvature perturbation $\Upsilon(\vec x)$ for massless scalar iso-curvature [@Yoo:2021fxs].
 Since the space is filled with the fluid, the initial fluid distribution can be generated by imposing the constraint equations.
-Then the Hamiltonian and momentum constraints are satisfied within the machine's precision.
-Therefore we do not solve the constraint equations as in the case of asymptotically flat systems with the existence of vacuum region.
+Then the Hamiltonian and momentum constraints are initially satisfied within the machine's precision.
+Therefore we do not solve the constraint equations as in the case of asymptotically flat systems with the existence of a vacuum region.
 Elliptic solvers for constraint equations are not included in this package for the above reason.

 # Examples
 <!--